 Think of it this way: you check your car to make sure that the oil is changed regularly and that the engines are in tip-top shape before using it.
-It does not matter how expensive this car is; if its components are not functioning well, then you will find no use of it.
+It does not matter how expensive this car is; if its components are not functioning well, then you will find no use for it.
 The same thing goes for your child’s singing voice.
-Their voice is the most important asset of this singing audition.
+Their voice is their most important asset for this singing audition.
 If you keep on forgetting to warm up their voice, the sudden strain might damage their voice.
 God forbid, they might even lose it for life.

 Look up vocal exercises to help maintain their voice and reduce the risk of vocal damage.
 Numerous amateur singers often wake up to strained voices when they also forget to cool down.
 Technically, singing is similar to exercising as this also involves muscle stretching.
 Here are simple warm-ups.

 5. Be courteous and polite at all costs as a parent.